nfdi4cat/pid4cat-model/nfdi4cat_details.md

 ### API of handle server gateway

+> This section is work in progress!
+It does not yet reflect the final implementation.

 The role of the handle-server-gateway (HSG) is to restrict and manage write access to the handle-server and to add PID4Cat-specific validation for the handles.
 The HSG provides an API only.
 Create and updating PID4Cat-handles will exclusively managed via the HSG.
 Suggested URLs for the HSG are https://pid4cat.nfdi4cat.org or https://pid.nfdi4cat.org